Tracy Sonneborn: Non-Mendelian inheritance patterns

-Sonneborn went on to study the cortical structure of Paramecium, and demonstrated that "preexisting structure controls the way new structures are formed in the cortex of ciliated protozoans", a phenomenon he called cytotaxis.
+Sonneborn went on to study the cortical structure of Paramecium and demonstrated that "preexisting structure controls the way new structures are formed in the cortex of ciliated protozoans", a phenomenon he called cytotaxis.
 This structural inheritance was a new phenomenon in genetics, and could be applied to all types of organisms.

-Sonneborn also conducted a series of experiments studying synchronised movement of the paramecium's cilia.
+Sonneborn also conducted a series of experiments studying the synchronised movement of the paramecium's cilia.
 These hair-like projections move together like dancers in a ballet and enable the single-celled organism to "swim" through the liquid in which it lives.
-Sonneborn surgically rotated a small section of cell wall by 180 degrees, and found that the replaced section continued to 'wave' in the same direction it had before surgery, i.e. now in antiphase to the others.
+Sonneborn surgically rotated a small section of the cell wall by 180 degrees and found that the replaced section continued to 'wave' in the same direction it had before surgery, i.e. now in antiphase to the others.
 The paramecium's daughters showed the same trait of a reverse phase wave if the reversal overlapped the division plane.
-If it did not overlap the division plane only one the progeny showed the inverted sequence.
+If it did not overlap the division plane only one of the progeny showed the inverted sequence.

 Sonneborn as teacher

 Sonneborn was an innovative teacher.
-He taught a course entitled Heredity, Evolution and Society that dealt with the science of genetics and the implications that technological advancements in that field held for society.
+He taught a course entitled "Heredity, Evolution and Society" that dealt with the science of genetics and the implications that technological advancements in that field held for society.
 One of his popular lectures involved students enacting the process of protein synthesis during which the genetic code is translated into the sequential addition of amino acids to form a polypeptide.
 His enthusiasm was infectious, and his lectures inspired students to study protozoa and algae.

 Personal life

 Sonneborn married Ruth Meyers in 1929.
-Though educated as a social worker, she concentrated upon supporting her husband's career.
+Though educated as a social worker, Meyers concentrated on supporting her husband's career.
 They had two sons: Lee (1929–2004), a mathematician, and David (b.
 1934), a biologist.